shalinirago/forty-jekyll-theme/otherprojects.md

 					<h2>Deep Learning for Android <a href="https://sites.google.com/vt.edu/slixstream/home?authuser=0" target="_blank"><i class="fa fa-external-link"></i></a></h2>
 					<h4>An App for High Speed Bicyclists</h4>
 				</header>
 				<p>An Object Detection Android App deployed onto smartphones to assist bicyclists in slipstreaming.
-The app detects alert signs on the road and large vehicles such as trucks and buses and draws bounding boxes around the detected objects</p>
+The app detects alert signs on the road and large vehicles such as trucks and buses, and draws bounding boxes around the detected objects</p>
 				<code>TensorFlow Lite, YOLO Network, Android Studio</code>
 			</div>
 		</div>